knewplay/React-Native-Interview-A/README.md

 # Steps

 - Clone and pull this repo
-- Please use your code to implement the three views
+- Use your code to implement the three views
-- Commit, push and pull request back to this repo
+- Commit your changes, push them to this repository, and then submit a pull request

 # Full mockups: